 - "Shooting Down Stereotype Threat, with Emerald Archer."
 Unraveling Pink podcast.
 September 2017.

 - "Women Faring Better Financially, But Wage Gap Could Persist (for 200 years)."
 KPCC-Los Angeles.
 March 2017.

 Bio: Emerald Archer, PhD

 Emerald Archer, PhD, is the inaugural director of the Center for the Advancement of Women at Mount Saint Mary’s University, which serves as a hub for research, advocacy and leadership development.
 The Center promotes gender equity to make a positive difference in the lives of women and girls in California and throughout the nation.

-Archer has published nine peer-reviewed articles in national journals and has a forthcoming book in August 2017 being published by Bloomsbury, which explores women’s history in the United States military: "Women, Warfare and Representation: American Servicewomen in the Twentieth Century."
+Archer has published nine peer-reviewed articles in national journals and released a book in August 2017, published by Bloomsbury, which explores women’s history in the United States military: "Women, Warfare and Representation: American Servicewomen in the Twentieth Century."
 In addition to being a seasoned and engaging presenter and keynote speaker, she is also a contributing expert to media outlets like NPR.

 Archer has been the recipient of numerous fellowships, including the Faculty Development Award and Senior Fellows Award from Woodbury University, the Silberman Follow-Up Fellowship from the United States Holocaust Memorial Museum in Washington, D.C., and a Carnegie Corporation of New York Fellowship.
 She holds a PhD in political science from the University of California, Santa Barbara.